containers/quadlet/docs/ContainerSetup.md

 an extra layer on disk for each specific mapping.

-The user namespace mapping is essentially free, but the file ownership mapping takes both time and diskspace.
+The user namespace mapping is essentially free, but the file ownership mapping takes both time and disk space.
 For this reason, and because most container files are owned by root, quadlet defaults to mapping host uid 0 to 0 in the container, making the ownership mapping layers small.
 Due to the limited permissions quadlet defaults to, mapping the